Pennsylvania Association of Accredited Environmental Laboratories By-laws

 Except as otherwise provided herein, the Secretary shall oversee the duties normally associated with this office.
 In addition, the Secretary shall supervise all activities of the association office.

 The Treasurer shall oversee the custody, receipt and disbursement of all funds.
-The Treasurer shall also insure that adequate financial records are kept, and financial statements are prepared.
+The Treasurer shall also ensure that adequate financial records are kept, and financial statements are prepared.

 The Executive Director shall perform all duties associated with managing the association office.
 The Executive Director shall report directly to the Board of Directors.